 Escapee from Juvenile Detention Center gets hefty bond for breakout

-BATON ROUGE - Jordan Pough is facing a bond of $160,000 on several charges after he and four others broke of the Juvenile Detention Center in Baton Rouge last week.
+BATON ROUGE - Jordan Pough is facing a bond of $160,000 on several charges after he and four others broke out of the Juvenile Detention Center in Baton Rouge last week.
 Pough's charges include assault on a correctional officer and theft of a motor vehicle.

 "I was very surprised.
 It's a very unusual event," LSU Law Professor Jack Harrison said.